Meetings

 Michael Aish, speaking on “Footy, faith and family”.

-Michael was a Magarey Medalist, Premiership player with Norwood F C in 1980 and 1984, four times Best and Fairest and dual All Australian.
-He was inducted into the Australian Football Hall of Fame in 2003.
+Michael played 307 games for the Norwood Football Club from 1979 – 93.
+He was a Magarey Medalist, Premiership player with Norwood F C in 1980 and 1984, four times Best and Fairest for Norwood and won three All Australian.
+Michael was inducted into Norwood F C Hall of Fame and the Australian Football Hall of Fame in 2003.
+He won two Premierships with Norwood (1982 and 1984)

 Monday 14th October 2024 40th Year Anniversary Meeting